 The other day, Meri Mitsuyoshi caught a Wall Street Journal article introducing Changing and Unchanging Things: Noguchi and Hasegawa in Postwar Japan, the exhibition that opened at Japan’s Yokohama Museum of Art (January 12–March 24), is currently at the Noguchi Museum in Queens (May 1–July 14, 2019), and will be at the Asian Art Museum in San Francisco this coming September 27–December 8, 2019!

 This superb (by all accounts) exhibition is curated by Dakin Hart, Senior Curator at The Noguchi Museum, and Mark Dean Johnson, Professor and Gallery Director at San Francisco State University.
-In addition to the bilingual exhibition catalogue (available here), there is The Saburo Hasegawa Reader, a new and no-cost download from UC Press:
+In addition to a bilingual exhibition catalogue, there is The Saburo Hasegawa Reader, a new and no-cost download from UC Press:

 Materials by and about Hasegawa have been difficult to come by and now, suddenly, we have this treasure trove!
 Thanks to everyone at UC Press who made The Saburo Hasegawa Reader possible and available as an open access monograph.